giresse19/rate_limiter_challenge/Readme.md

 * DB tasks like `initialize`, and `log` are defined here

 ### src/service/richCompanies.js
-* Filter companies and return
+* Filter companies base on budget
 * Contains only one exported service (see `module.exports = `)

  ### src/utils/initRedis.js